 The District shall have employees trained in accordance with the law to administer or help administer emergency medications.
 No medication shall be administered for any student that has not been supplied by the parent or legal guardian of the child.

-When enrolled students, for whom documentation under KRS 158.838 has been provided to the school, are present during school hours or as participants in school-related activities, a school employee who has been appropriately trained to administer or assist with the self-administration of glucagon, insulin, seizure rescue medications, or medication prescribed to treat seizure disorder symptoms shall be present.
+When enrolled students, for whom documentation under KRS 158.838, including seizure action plans, has been provided to the school, are present during school hours or as participants in school-related activities, a school employee who has been appropriately trained to administer or assist with the self-administration of glucagon, insulin, seizure rescue medications, or medication prescribed to treat seizure disorder symptoms approved by the FDA and administered pursuant to a student’s seizure action plan, shall be present.

 District schools may maintain Narcan/naloxone for administration to any individual who may experience a life-threatening, opioid overdose while on Board-owned property or attending a District event.
 Narcan/naloxone for such instances shall be administered following the protocols developed by the Kentucky Department of Public Health.
 These protocols should be stored along with the Narcan/naloxone for ease of reference.